ganakailabs/cloudeval-docs/docs/getting-started/overview.md

-# Getting Started with cloudeval
+# Getting Started with Cloudeval

 **From Sign-Up to Your First Diagram in 5 Minutes**

-This guide will walk you through setting up cloudeval and generating your first infrastructure diagram from Azure ARM templates or Bicep files.
+This guide will walk you through setting up Cloudeval and generating your first infrastructure diagram from Azure ARM templates or Bicep files.
 By the end, you'll have a working visualization of your infrastructure.

 ## Prerequisites